Day 1: Thursday, September 20, 2018

 Sanjiv Patel, President, National Petroleum

 Sanjiv has started several companies in the areas of Artificial Intelligence, Publishing, Semiconductor, Internet and Petroleum.
-His expertise has helped him put his company as one of the fastest growing company in America for five years in a row in an industry that has been stagnant during this time.
+His expertise has helped him put his company as one of the fastest growing companies in America for five years in a row in an industry that has been stagnant during this time.
 He is passionate about helping small business owners and it’s this passion that made him the founding member of APCA, American Petroleum and Convenience Store Association.
 APCA is non-profit entity that has more than 1,200 members.
 Sanjiv holds a Master’s Degree in Computer Engineering from USC.

 8:15 – 9:30 a.m.